vs3kulic/yogi/README.md

 ## User Analytics with Piwik

-We use **Piwik** (Matomo) for tracking user behavior and analytics.
+We use **Piwik** (Matomo) for tracking user behavior and analytics, without capturing personal data.
 Piwik helps us understand how users interact with the app, enabling us to make data-driven improvements.

 ### How Piwik is Integrated